Chargeback Fraud: What Is It and How Can You Prevent It?

 One of the common complaints financial institutions get from cardholders is usually about a dispute regarding a legitimate charge on their cards.
 They will seek a refund and also want to still hold on to the items they purchased.
 Sometimes the cardholder may deny placing the order in the first place, or they may claim it was never received.
 When such claims arise, it is difficult for the card issuer to confirm this fact but to oblige the cardholder to keep them satisfied.
 The card issuer will then seek to apply for a chargeback.

 A chargeback is common with online purchases, and the most common cases usually happen with stolen credit card information.
-Most of the time, the victims of chargeback fraud, in most cases, have their money refunded.
+Most of the time, cardholders involved in chargeback fraud receive provisional refunds during the investigation period.
 When they get in touch with the card issuer to complain about the unauthorised charge on their card, the bank or card issuer will return the money.
 However, before doing so, the card issuer will apply for a chargeback against the merchant.

 If the merchant can prove that the complainant authorized the transaction, then a fraud claim will be made.
 If the victim was right about the dispute, then the merchant will reimburse the card issuer for the withdrawn unauthorised funds.